jake-87/ksm/spec/assemblerspec.md

 lta ag1 ag2 : Move content of memory location ag2 into memory location spesified by ag1, eg:

 `lta m0x01 m0x03, if 03 contains the value 05, moves the value of memory location 05 into 01.`

+jmpgt lable : Jump to lable if previous cmp, a1 was greater then a2.

+jmplt lable : Jump to lable if previous cmp, a1 was less then then a2.